drydenwilliams/full-time-to-self-employed/README.md

 > a fixed regular payment, typically paid on a monthly basis but often expressed as an annual sum, made by an employer to an employee

 ### Dividend
-> a sum of money paid regularly (typically annually) by a company to its shareholders out of its profits (or reserves)
+> A dividend is a sum of money that a limited company pays out to someone who owns shares in the company, i.e. a shareholder.

 ### Payroll